Mohid123/ngx-blurhash-render/workspace/projects/ngx-blurhash-render/README.md

 **Note**:
 Requires [blurhash](https://www.npmjs.com/package/blurhash) as a dependency

+**Warning**
+For versions older than Angular 15, run the command `npm i ngx-blurhash-render --legacy-peer-deps`

 ## Features
 * Smooth animation for transition from canvas to image 💖
 * Auto decoding of provided blurhash string and rendering to canvas 💪